crodier/software-blog/_posts/2025-03-27-good-intentions.md

-(WIP - written on my phone on the train, needs some editing)

 The road to software hell is indeed paved with good intentions.

-No where in humanity has it ever been as easy to wish to do something good, and instead make a terrible horror of a project.
+Nowhere in humanity has it ever been as easy to wish to do something good, and instead make a terrible horror of a project.